HermiTech-LLC/IntoneMsg/README.md

 ## Overview

-Tone Embedder is a Python application that allows you to embed a message into an audio file using Frequency Shift Keying (FSK).
+IntoneMsg is a Python application that allows you to embed a message into an audio file using Frequency Shift Keying (FSK).
 This application generates a tone where the message is encoded in the sound frequencies, allowing for a form of audio steganography.

 ## Features